Artwork for Boston's newest luxury hotel: The Newbury

 In the Library Lounge

-Sienna a wall sculpture by Breon Dunigan, imagination and the fold (after van Eyck and Malevich) and oil painting on wood by Lauren Ewing, The Last Visit and embroidered piece on toile by Richard Saja, Six Book Cover Paintings made with gouache on paper by Richard Baker, Two Duchess sculptures by Lavaughan Jenkins Siamese, Bounce and Snoop, three hydrocal sculptures by Breon Dunigan, and Relic and Camo, two paintings by Jeannie Motherwell.
+Sienna a wall sculpture by Breon Dunigan, imagination and the fold (after van Eyck and Malevich) and oil painting on wood by Lauren Ewing, The Last Visit and embroidered piece on toile by Richard Saja, Two Duchess sculptures by Lavaughan Jenkins Siamese, Bounce and Snoop, three hydrocal sculptures by Breon Dunigan, Relic and Camo, two paintings by Jeannie Motherwell and three paintings by Lauren Ewing: Aura 1, 2 and 3.

 In the Bar at The Newbury